 Commerce is priced at €299 per license.
 A license is valid for one MODX installation, and includes all future 1.x upgrades and our standard email support.

-We offer discounts for non-profit organisations that meet our requirements.
+We offer discounts for non-profit organisations.

 Taxes in Commerce are quite flexible.
 They are organised around Tax Groups, assigned to your products, and Tax Rules that determine when a certain Rate Provider should be used.